-Readout Register and Display

-The readout register must, upon command, store and display the time of the command.
-The manner in which this is accomplished is demonstrated in Figure 4.
+Readout Register and Display: The readout register must, upon command, store and display the time of the command.
+The manner in which this is accomplished is demonstrated in Fig. 4.
 Since the read command can occur randomly, it is used to select one of the microsecond pulses.
-This pulse is then delayed less than a microsecond to insure that all the beam switching tubes are in a stable state.
-Each output from the beam-switching tubes is connected to one input of an "and" gate.
+This pulse is then delayed less than 1 μ sec to insure that all the beam-switching tubes are in a stable state.
+Each output from the beam-switching tubes is connected to one input of an AND gate.
 The delayed read command is connected to the other gate input and to the reset input of a bistable multivibrator.
 The gate output triggers a monostable multivibrator.
 The pulse from the monostable multivibrator trailing edge is fed to the set input of the bistable.
-Thus, ten bistable multivibrators will store the number in the decade until the next read command.
-The time between successive read commands must be sufficient to allow the monostable multivibrators to recover.
-The prototype requires 200 microseconds to recover.
-This means the read commands cannot occur closer together than 400 microseconds.
+Thus, 10 bistable multivibrators will store the number in the decade until the next read command.

 Two types of display are available.
 The output from the bistable is permanently connected to an incandescent display.
 This readout is always visible to the operator and is required to synchronize the clock.
-Also available is a high speed photographic readout.
-The output from the monostable multivibrator flashes a "nixie" indicator tube for 200 microseconds.
+Also available is a high-speed photographic readout.
+The output from the monostable multivibrator flashes a "nixie" indicator tube for 200 μ sec.
 This readout is useful for rapidly recording the time of a discrete event to the nearest microsecond.